tandocaileen/studio/src/blueprint.md

 - **Motorcycle Registry**: Add and store comprehensive motorcycle details (make, model, plate number, customer name, etc.).
 - **Document Management**: Upload and track essential documents (OR/CR, COC, Insurance, etc.) with the ability to set expiration dates.
 - **Endorsements**: A formal process to assign motorcycles to a specific liaison for handling.
 - **Cash Advance (CA) Generation**: Liaisons can request cash advances for one or more motorcycles that are `Endorsed - Ready`.
 The system uses Genkit AI to generate a consolidated CA request with a unique ID and summarized purpose.
+It is assumed that a single Check Voucher (CV) can cover multiple CA requests.
 - **Liquidation**: Liaisons can submit liquidation reports for their processed CAs by uploading receipts and detailing expenses.
 - **Reporting**: The system can generate detailed, printable PDF reports for Cash Advances and Liquidations.